-Variable name Description Default OS_PATH The fully qualified path to the operating-system installation files directory in the source tree. %TAS_PATH%\os\sles9 (f:\sgdeploy\os\sles9) RDSK_SZ Defines the size (in KB) of the Linux RAM disk to use.
-65536 echo nousbstorage > %RAMDSK%\SYSLINUX.TMP Defines any additional kernel parameters to pass to the Linux kernel prior to booting.
-All kernel options must be separated by a space. echo nousbstorage > %RAMDISK%\SYSLINUX.TMP
+Variable name Description Default RDSK_SZ Defines the size of the Linux RAM disk to use in kilobytes (KB).
+65536 Note: This value must be greater than or equal to the size of the initial RAM disk image (initrd) after it is decompressed. echo kernel_options > %RAMDSK%\usrvars.tmp Define any optional kernel parameters to pass to the Linux boot kernel.
+All kernel options should be separated by a space.
+For example: echo nosubstorage acpi=noirq > %RAMDISK%\usrvars.tmp

-See "Modifying USRVARS.BAT" on page 20 for more information about usrvars.bat environment variables.
+See "Modifying USRVARS.BAT" on page 24 for more information about usrvars.bat environment variables.